In this episode we give away an Xbox 360, talk with TextPayMe, go over the Windows Vista delay, and more:

-IMPORTANT: We are surveying the listeners of our podcast to see what it is that people like, and more importantly, what they don’t like.
+IMPORTANT: We are surveying the viewers of our show to see what it is that people like, and more importantly, what they don’t like.
 It is anonymous, and just takes a couple of minutes.
 If you have the time, we would appreciate it!
-As always, feel free to let us know what you think in the comments.Here's how to get the show:
+As always, feel free to let us know what you think in the comments.

 |Download| - iPod-formatted H.264

 LG’s new phone, the LG550, has a lot to get excited about.
 The new handset is an EV-DO capable 3G ready device.
 Some of the other features include music, video on demand, Bluetooth stereo support, a 1.3 megapixel camera, and a FM transmitter.
 The FM transmitter allows the handset to broadcast tunes to a nearby FM radio.
 A microSD/TransFlash slot is available for additional storage room.
 The screen is a 262,000 color, 176x220 TFT display.
 The phone also features an external 96x96 65,000 color TFT.
 Another interesting feature of this phone is that there are external music controls.
 While there are no official carrier plans, there have been rumors that Sprint will pick it up.